Yvonne Pène du Bois: Career in art

 Reviewing the 1940 Whitney Annual, Edward Alden Jewell of the New York Times called "Dressing the Bride" by du Bois "a delicious bit of genre, reminiscent of an earlier American genre style, yet instinct, too, with the flavor of the young artist's own personality, and subtly of our own time."
 Following its appearance in the San Francisco World's Fair, a painting of hers called "Wanamaker House" was reproduced in Art Digest, American Painting Today, The Magazine of Art, and Life magazine.

 New York galleries gave Du Bois solo exhibitions in 1936 and 1939.
 The first appeared in the gallery of Theodore A. Kohn & Son and the second at the Architectural League.
 Of the first, Howard Devree said she had made "a very auspicious beginning".

 She continued to show in group exhibitions in the 1940s, including shows at the National Institute of Arts and Letters in 1950 and the Carnegie Institute in 1947 and 1949.
 In 1947 a critic said her painting "Introspection" revealed "great delicacy."
-In 1954 she produced the cover art for the Fall-Winter issue of the The Paris Review and in 1960 she contributed paintings to an exhibition called "Artist Families", subtitled "Famous Families in American Art", at the Dallas Museum of Fine Arts.
+In 1954 she produced the cover art for the Fall-Winter issue of The Paris Review and in 1960 she contributed paintings to an exhibition called "Artist Families", subtitled "Famous Families in American Art", at the Dallas Museum of Fine Arts.

 In 1985 the Graham Gallery gave du Bois a retrospective exhibition containing 18 representative works from 1942 to 1979.
 (Note: Located in Manhattan, the gallery of James Graham & Sons began operation in 1857.)